paragon-dao/eeg-foundation-challenge-2025/README.md

 ## About This Challenge

-This submission is part of the **[EEG Foundation Challenge 2025: From Cross-Task to Cross-Subject EEG Decoding](https://eeg2025.github.io/)**, a biosignal challenge accepted to the **NeurIPS 2025 Competition Track**.
+This verification is part of the **[EEG Foundation Challenge 2025: From Cross-Task to Cross-Subject EEG Decoding](https://eeg2025.github.io/)**, a biosignal challenge that was accepted to the **NeurIPS 2025 Competition Track**.
 The competition aims to advance the field of EEG decoding by addressing two critical challenges:

 1. **Cross-Task Transfer Learning**: Developing models that can effectively transfer knowledge from any cognitive EEG tasks to active tasks
 2. **Subject Invariant Representation**: Creating robust representations that generalize across different subjects while predicting clinical factors

-This submission addresses **Challenge 2: Subject Invariant Representation**, where participants predict continuous psychopathology scores (externalizing factor) from EEG recordings across multiple experimental paradigms, with the requirement that models must generalize to completely new subjects not seen during training.
+This verification addresses **Challenge 2: Subject Invariant Representation**, where participants predict continuous psychopathology scores (externalizing factor) from EEG recordings across multiple experimental paradigms, with the requirement that models must generalize to completely new subjects not seen during training.

 **Competition Details:**
 - **Dataset:** HBN-EEG dataset with over 3,000 participants across six cognitive tasks